 FLORIDA KEYS — A new exhibit commemorating 15 years since the Spiegel Grove shipwreck was intentionally sunk off Key Largo, becoming an undersea playground for advanced- and wreck-certified divers, is on display at Islamorada's History of Diving Museum through Sept.
 4, 2017.

-Now through Labor Day weekend, artifacts can be viewed that highlight the military personnel who served on the 510-foot U.S. Navy ship, missions it participated in, preparations that were made for its sinking and the positive environmental impact this artificial reef has had on the Florida Keys ecosystem.
+Through Labor Day weekend, artifacts can be viewed that highlight the military personnel who served on the 510-foot U.S. Navy ship, missions it participated in, preparations that were made for its sinking and the positive environmental impact this artificial reef has had on the Florida Keys ecosystem.

 Individual and keepsake commemorative medallion sets of the Spiegel Grove anniversary are available in the museum's store.